lolnein/lolnein.com/portfolio/index.markdown

 title: Things I Make
 ---

 I don't only draw comics.
-I like to try and learn new things
+I like to try new things to find more ways to create funny or interesting content.
+You can see the results below!
+Have fun!

 ## youdontsurf Things